sec-proposed-climate-disclosure-regulation

 Article

-For the first time, public-listed companies in the U.S. will be bound by law to disclose their emissions footprint, climate-related risks, and climate mitigation strategies.
-The U.S. Securities and Exchange Commission (SEC) released in March 2022 a proposal for mandatory climate disclosures with an implementation date targeted for the end of the year.
-This signals a significant shift in the treatment of climate reporting from voluntary to mandatory and will accelerate climate accountability by companies in the world’s largest carbon emissions-producing nation.
-It is a positive step towards the mainstreaming of climate considerations as a part of business, echoing investor sentiment for climate-resilient investments.
+This signals a significant shift in the treatment of climate reporting – from voluntary to mandatory.
+Furthermore, the SEC climate disclosure rules will accelerate climate accountability by companies in the world’s largest carbon emissions-producing nation.
+It is a positive step towards the main streaming of climate considerations as a part of business, echoing investor sentiment for climate-resilient investments.

 What disclosures will be required?

-Taking recommendations from the Taskforce for Climate-related Financial Disclosures (TCFD) and GHG Protocol, the proposed regulation requires companies to provide information on these key areas of climate disclosures:
+The SEC climate disclosure rules are taking recommendations from the Taskforce for Climate-related Financial Disclosures (TCFD) and GHG Protocol.
+Therefore, they require companies to provide information on these key areas of climate disclosures:

 • Climate governance within the organisation: expertise and oversight over climate risks and a description of the processes by which those risks are managed